Agent Discovery & Design

 Is this the right use case?

-You already know you want to build an agent.
-This part validates whether this specific use case is the right one to invest in.
+The basis of any development, this stage validates whether the use case is the right one to invest in.
 We look at what the problem actually costs today, what alternatives exist, and where the business case holds.
+Produces: a validated business case and a go/no-go decision.

 What does the process look like?